sagemathinc/cocalc/notes/aug2013-push.md

 ----

-   - change css of current page on update.
+ x - change css of current page on update. x - make it so current prev, next, page is very high quality, but all others are low

-   - make it so current prev, next, page is very high quality, but all others are low
+ - add text so search works

 ---